NammySosa/data_pipeline_ETL/README.md

 The purpose of this project was to learn and develop some data engineering & analyst skills, and to build an understanding of the end-to-end processes involved in the data lifecycle.

-This project also gave me insights into the Canadian computer hardware / peripherals market, and when/where/what the best deals for such parts are, which is helpful for anybody looking to build a custom PC in Canada (the /r/buildapcsales exists for the non-Canadian market).
+This project provides insights into deals related to the Canadian computer hardware / peripherals market, via /r/buildapcsalescanada.

 This project references [this project](https://github.com/ABZ-Aaron/Reddit-API-Pipeline) by [ABZ-Aaron](https://github.com/ABZ-Aaron).